Conservation of the Historic Environment - MA / PgCert / PgDip

 Through introducing a range of different skillsets and disciplines, our course gives you the skills to become a professional within the field of historic building conservation.

-You will experience an emphasis on practical learning within the course as you choose from a series of workshops surrounding building materials.
-Explore and acquire a range of specialist industry skills in areas such as metal and timber, ceramic building materials and the use of lime in historic buildings.
+You will experience an emphasis on practical learning within the course as you attend a series of workshops focussing on building materials.
+You will explore and acquire a range of specialist industry skills in areas such as the use of lime, stone, timber, ceramic building materials, ferrous and non-ferrous metals and twentieth-century design.

 A dissertation at the end of the second year culminates all of the knowledge, perspectives and practical skills that you have developed whilst on the course, and provides the opportunity to specialise in an area of conservation that you have found most stimulating.